Imran4424/Software-Architecture/SolidPrinciples.md

 // This class has dual responsibility
 // cube measurement
 // cube rendering
-class Cube {
+// that's why cohesion of this class will be low class Cube {
     var side: Int = 5